Friday, June 20, 2025

 We live in a world of extremes, where people fear that any perceived support for "their side" fatally weakens necessary support for "our side."

 This conflict-oriented mentality has exacerbated American domestic politics and the ongoing conflict between the ideological ideas of Israel and Palestine.
 It has cost thousands of lives.
 I believe that this separation into warring camps is an essential problem in our society, in our country and between Israel and her neighbors.
-This "anti" orientation is the essential problem.
 I believe that Peace will only be possible when intolerance has become intolerable.

 Pro-Israel intolerance is manifested by a negation of the legitimate connection to the lands in and around the modern State of Israel by the Palestinian residents of those lands before 1948 and since.
 Examples include statements like, "there is no such thing as the Palestinian people," or "there never was a Palestine," whose implication is to say that the resident Palestinian population in 1948 had no rights to self-determination or historical rights to sovereignty in the region.
 The intolerant Pro-Israel person argues, that since they had no identity, or rights, then their rights can not have been taken or oppressed.
 In its most extreme form, this is used to justify all manners of forcible capture of land, relocation of populations, permanent occupation and denial of full human rights to Palestinians those areas under Israeli military control.

 Pro-Palestinian intolerance is manifested by a negation of the legitimate connection of the Jewish people to the lands in and around the modern State of Israel, before 1948 (and since).
 It therefore negates their aspirations to expand their historic settlement in those areas by means of establishment of a modern state and then immigration to that state.
-Examples include statements like, "from the river to the sea, Palestine will be free," or "colonialism."
-The implication is to say that the resident Jewish population over time, and in 1948, had no rights to self-determination or sovereignty in the region, and that the State's later immigration laws are invalid.
+Examples include statements like, "from the river to the sea, Palestine will be free," or "Israelis are colonizers."
+The implication is to say that the resident Jewish population over time, and in 1948, had no rights to self-determination or sovereignty in the region, and that the State of Israel's later immigration laws are invalid.
 By labelling them land-thieves and colonizers, the intolerant Pro-Palestinian voices justify (directly or indirectly) even the most extreme violence against Israeli civilians and towns as a necessary defense of their own homes against invaders.
-In the most extreme form, it results in Hamas and its supporters on October 7, 2023 and since.
+In the most extreme form, that results in Hamas and its supporters on October 7, 2023 and since.

 Both forms of intolerance lead to war.
 By positioning the conflict as one of pure national sovereign rights on one side, and simultaneously negating those same rights by the other side, the only "just" solution for each side is inevitably use of force.
 That is to say, in the face of opposition to one's own view of justice and legitimacy, forceful imposition of one's will against the opposition is the inevitable outcome.
 Claims to pure and absolute sovereign rights are, by definition, intolerant and ultimately violent.